 - A person with an equitable interest in the land under a contract of sale;

-- A seller of the land who has received part of the instalments for the purchase price, but is no longer the registered owner;
+- A seller of the land who has received part of the installments for the purchase price, but is no longer the registered owner;

-- A purchaser who is paying the purchase price in instalments, but is not the registered owner;
+- A purchaser who is paying the purchase price in installments, but is not the registered owner;

 - A person with a right of access to the land (e.g. by an unregistered easement);

 - Someone who has also signed the contract to buy the property – this is often a mistake made by two real estate agents;